White Spots On Skin: 9 Causes (with Pictures)

 8. Nutritional deficiencies

-White spots can appear on the skin due to decreased absorption of certain vitamins and minerals in the intestines.
+White spots can appear on the skin and nails due to decreased absorption of certain vitamins and minerals in the intestines.
 This can particularly occur with calcium, vitamin D and vitamin E deficiencies.

 What to do: White spots should resolve once dietary habits are changed.
 You should opt for foods that are rich in nutrients like milk and dairy products, sardines, and nuts.